Mika Stojsavljevic: Career

-Junior career
+Juniors

 2023: Wimbledon singles quarterfinal

-In April 2023, she reached the final of the LTA national junior championships where she lost to Hannah Klugman.
+In April 2023, she reached the final of the LTA National Junior Championships where she lost to Hannah Klugman.

-Competing as a 14 year-old at the Girls' singles of the 2023 Wimbledon Championships, Stojsavljevic secured a big win over the fourth seed and French Open junior finalist Lucciana Pérez Alarcón, and Australian 14th seed Emerson Jones, reaching the quarter-finals.
+Competing as a 14 year-old at the girls' singles of the 2023 Wimbledon Championships, Stojsavljevic secured a big win over fourth seed and French Open junior finalist, Lucciana Pérez, and Australian 14th seed, Emerson Jones, reaching the quarterfinals.

-Juniors major success: US Open singles title, Wimbledon doubles final
+US Open title & Wimbledon doubles final

-In April 2024, Stojsavljevic and Mimi Xu paired up to win 6–2, 1–6, 12–10 over Flora Johnson & Allegra Korpanec Davies in the girls doubles at the U18 Junior Nationals Championship.
-On the same day, Xu defeated Stojsavljevic in the semi finals of the girls singles.
-In June 2024, playing alongside Xu, Stojsavljevic reached the final of the girls' doubles at the 2024 Wimbledon Championships, after a win over top seeds and defending champions, Alena Kovackova and Laura Samson in the quarter-finals and a straight sets win over Julia Stusek and Julie Pastikova in the semi final.
-In the final they lost on a championship tie break to Tyra Caterina Grant and Iva Jovic of the United States.
+In April 2024, Stojsavljevic and Mimi Xu paired up to win in three sets over Flora Johnson & Allegra Korpanec Davies in the girls' doubles at the U18 Junior National Championships.
+On the same day, Xu defeated Stojsavljevic in the semifinals of the girls' singles.
+In June 2024, playing alongside Xu, Stojsavljevic reached the final of the girls' doubles at the 2024 Wimbledon Championships, after a win over top seeds and defending champions, Alena Kovačková and Laura Samson in the quarterfinals and a straight sets win over Julia Stusek and Julie Paštiková in the semifinal.
+In the final, they lost on a champions tiebreak to Tyra Caterina Grant and Iva Jovic of the United States.

-Alongside Mingge Xu she reached the quarter-finals of the Girls' doubles at the 2024 US Open.
-Completing in the Girls' singles of the 2024 US Open, she defeated top seed Emerson Jones and third seed Iva Jovic to reach the final, where she defeated Wakana Sonobe of Japan in straight sets.
+Alongside Mimi Xu, she reached the quarterfinals of the girls' doubles at the 2024 US Open.
+Completing in the girls' singles of the 2024 US Open, she defeated top seed Emerson Jones and third seed Iva Jovic to reach the final, in which she defeated Wakana Sonobe of Japan in straight sets.
 In doing so, she became the first British player to win the girls' singles final at the US Open since Heather Watson in 2009.

 In October, Stojsavljevic finished fourth in the girls' singles at the ITF World Tour Junior Finals in Chengdou, China, which was the best result by a Briton at the event since Katie Swan finished runner-up in 2016.

-2024: Turning Pro, WTA debut
+2024: Turning pro, WTA Tour debut

-In April 2024, aged 15 years-old, Stojsavljevic defeated two-time Wimbledon quarterfinalist Tamira Paszek 7–6, 6–4 to reach the W35 Nottingham ITF singles final.
-She went on to win her first ITF singles title by overcoming Julie Belgraver of France 7–6, 6–3 in the final.
+In April 2024, aged 15, Stojsavljevic defeated two-time Wimbledon quarterfinalist Tamira Paszek in two sets to reach the final of the W35 Nottingham event.
+She went on to win her first ITF singles title by overcoming Julie Belgraver of France in the final.

-In June 2024, she was awarded a wildcard into qualifying for the singles of the 2024 Wimbledon Championships but lost her first round match to Selena Janicijevic.
+She was awarded a wildcard into qualifying for the singles of the 2024 Wimbledon Championships but lost her first-round match to Séléna Janicijevic.

-In October 2024, Stojsavljevic was given a wildcard entry to the Pan Pacific Open in Tokyo, losing in the first round to world number 57 Moyuka Uchijima in a deciding set tie-break.
+Stojsavljevic was also given a wildcard entry into the Pan Pacific Open in Tokyo, losing in the first round to world No. 57, Moyuka Uchijima, in a deciding set tie-break.